-Cherry Hill has been delighting families for more than 40 years with our Water Park, Family Fun Center and Shady Campsites.
+Cherry Hill has been delighting families for 50 years with our Water Park, Family Fun Center and Shady Campsites.

 Located in Kaysville, Utah on 20 acres that once was a working fruit farm, Cherry Hill has over 700 trees, many of which are cherry trees.
 Cherry Hill offers a Water Park with water slides, a foam padded River Run, Lazy River, children’s water playground called Pirates Cove and 2 pools.
 Other activities include Batting Cages, Mini Golf, a Climbing ROCK, Video Arcades, Snack Bars and a Restaurant.
 Each Friday and Saturday evening of the summer, they offer free live entertainment.